 Archway Studios is a live-workspace built in and around a 19thC rail viaduct.
 The project works with the constraints of an inner-city, industrial site next to a train line, and the challenges of a fortified design that engages its surroundings.

-London is crossed by Victorian viaducts superimposed onto residential areas.
-These elevated structures form corridors of conflict, compounded by derelict, de-industrialised ‘brownfield’ arches at ground level.
+London is crossed by Victorian viaducts carving through residential areas.
+These elevated structures are significant physical barriers, often forming corridors of conflict, compounded by derelict, de-industrialised arches at ground level.

 The site is severely constrained by its narrow plot and limited access to light, aspect and views.
 The building subverts these tight site conditions, encapsulating light and lofty interiors that offer release in spite of constraint.